Rohan6535/Churn-prediction/README.md

 # Churn-prediction
-Developed and deployed an XGBoost model for churn prediction which gave an R2 score of 0.81
+Developed an XGBoost model for churn prediction which gave an R2 score of 0.81